DCI-XIANGQIGAME-TEAM3/ChineseChessGameWPFVersionFinal/README.md

 # ChineseChessGameWPFVersionFinal
 This is our final Chinese WPF Version Chess Game.
-The executable file is in the file Chinese XiangQi_net5.0/Chinese XiangQi_net5.0 or click the Rleases and download the zip directly.
+The executable file is in the file Wpf_Executable_file or click the Rleases and download the zip directly.
 Please enjoy it.
 PS.
 All of us use Visual Studio to code